igrishaev/pg2/README.md

 ### No Code-Driven Migrations

-At the moment, nither .edn nor .clj transactions are not supported.
-This is by design as I'm highly agains mixing SQL and Clojure.
-Everytime I see an EDN transaction that points to a Clojure function, I get angry.
+At the moment, neither `.edn` nor `.clj` migrations are supported.
+This is by design because personally I'm highly against mixing SQL and Clojure.
+Every time I see an EDN transaction, I get angry.
 Mixing these two for database management is the worst idea one can come up with.
-Please, if you're thinking about migrating the database with Clojure, close you laptop and have a walk to the nearest park.
+If you're thinking about migrating a database with Clojure, please close you laptop and have a walk to the nearest park.

 ### Migration Resources

 Migration files are stored in project resources.
 The default search path is `migrations`.
 Thus, their physical location is `resources/migrations`.
 The engine scans the `migrations` resource for children files.
 Files from nested directories are also taken into account.
+The engine supports Jar resources when running the code from an uberjar.

-The engine supports Jar resources when running the code from uberjar.
 The resource path can be overridden with settings.

 ### Migration Table

 All the applied migrations are tracked in a database table called `migrations` by default.
-The engine saves the id and the slug or a migration applied as well as the current datetime of the event.
-The datetime field has the time zone.
+The engine saves the id and the slug or a migration applied as well as the current timestamp of the event.
+The timestamp field has a time zone.
 Here is the structure of the table:

 ~~~sql